Garmin API

 • Duration: Length of the monitoring period in seconds.
 Internally stored as duration_sec.

 • Active Time: The portion of the monitoring period (in seconds) in which the device wearer was active for this activity type.
+The sum of active times of all epochs of the same start time (and different activity types) should be equal to the duration.
 Internally stored as active_time_sec.

 • Steps: Count of steps recorded during the monitoring period.
 Internally stored as steps.